-- 1. Seek funding to construct a new community center in North Richmond that serves youth and families, and support programming that promotes employment opportunities and workforce development.
+- Seek funding to construct a new community center in North Richmond that serves youth and families, and support programming that promotes employment opportunities and workforce development.
 (QOL Y.3, I.5, I.6) - 2.
-Assign a new seat on the North Richmond Municipal Advisory Council for a youth representative.
+Assign a new seat on the North Richmond Municipal Advisory Council for a youth representative, and work with local schools and other youth organizations to find youth representatives.
 (QOL Y.2) - 3.
-Seek Opportunity Zone funding or support community advocacy for a social impact bond, with non-profit governance, to develop funds for renovation of North Richmond homes by the local labor force. - 4.
-Restore creeks with native plants, including planting an urban forest at the eastern end of Wildcat Creek, and develop new amenities, connections, and access points along Wildcat Creek.
-Consider partnering with local non-profit organizations to maintain vegetation along the creek. - 5.
-Prepare an urban greening plan for North Richmond that would include a quantitative canopy target. - 6.
-Develop an action plan to reduce air pollution and exposure in the North Richmond community.
+Seek funding for and partner with landlords or property owners to house homeless families. - 4.
+Seek Opportunity Zone funding or support community advocacy for a social impact bond, with non-profit governance, to develop funds for renovation of North Richmond homes by the local labor force. - 5.
+Amend the Zoning Code to streamline permitting on vacant lots when proposed development includes an affordable housing component.